-Even though the Station is a non-profit entity without any governmental activities, the basic financial statements are prepared in accordance with governmental accounting standards in order to reflect activity in a similar manner as Eugene School District No. 4J.
+The basic financial statements are prepared in accordance with governmental accounting standards in order to reflect activity in a similar manner as Eugene School District No. 4J.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles and has been followed by the District.
-Those standards have been applied here to allow comparability except for contributions which follow FASB rules.
+Those standards have been applied here to allow comparability except for contributions which follow Financial Accounting Standards Board (FASB) rules, as required by the CPB.
 The more significant accounting policies are described below.